strmet/OR2/README.md

 # ro2
-Group project for Operational Research class
+Group project for the Operations Research class